Always approaching. Never arriving.

 His freeze is involuntary.
 His armor is the most beautiful thing about him and the thing most likely to destroy him.

-Born in New York, raised between Italy, Barcelona, Amsterdam.
-He moves like water through a crowd.
-Never announcing himself, never claiming territory.
-He photographs not to document but to be present inside the moment of observing.
+Born in New York, raised between Italy, Barcelona, and Amsterdam.
+He moves like water through a crowd — never announcing himself, never claiming territory.
+He photographs not to document but to be present inside the moment of looking.

 Seymour has occupied the center of Silas’s emotional world for years.
 She understands him in the way that only someone built from the same damage can.
 Where Silas represses, she performs.
 Where he seals, she floods.